RunestoneInteractive/webfundamentals/_sources/Javascript/asyncJavascript.rst

 The promises interface has two other methods worth exploring.  ``Promise.all`` and ``Promise.race``.
 Promise.all allows you to have a number of different promises active and then wait for all of them to complete.
 In fact this all interface is used in the activecode widget in this very book.
 When a page loads and you press the load history button several asynchronous tasks are kicked off.
 But if you press the Run button before all of them are done, then the history can get out of order.
 So, the run button is disabled and when all the tasks are complete it is re-enabled.

-Lets look at an example of ``Promise.all`` in action, by kicking off requests for predictions for all of our stocks.
+Let's look at an example of ``Promise.all`` in action, by kicking off requests for predictions for all of our stocks.

 .. activecode:: ac_async_5
     :language: javascript